avaneev/prvhash/README.md

-The core hash function can be used to implement a "statistically-good" and "neutrally-sounding" dithering noise for audio signals; for both floating-point to fixed-point, and bit-depth, conversions.
+The core hash function can be used to implement a "statistically-good" and "neutrally-sounding" dithering noise for audio signals; for both floating-point to fixed-point, and bit-depth conversions.

 	uint64_t rv = prvhash_core64( &Seed, &lcg, &Hash );
 	double tpdf = ( (int64_t) (uint32_t) rv - (int64_t) ( rv >> 32 )) * 0x1p-32;